Pictures Of Alleged Nashville Bombing Person Of Interest Anthony Quinn Warner’s Home Show RV In Backyard

 Warner was identified as the Nashville bombing person of interest by CBS News on Saturday, but police could not confirm his identity, the New York Post noted.
 Investigators said they had received more than 500 leads since the explosion, which rocked the area, shaking buildings and breaking windows.
 It was unclear whether they were considering the incident to be an act of domestic terrorism, though some have pointed out that the circumstances were similar to past terrorist attacks.

-As the newspaper reported, investigators believe the attack may have actually been aimed at the building where the RV exploded.
+As the newspaper reported, authorities believe the attack may have actually been aimed at the building where the vehicle exploded.

 “Law enforcement officials told CBS the AT&T building damaged in the blast may have been the target of the attack.
-AT&T still had widespread outages in the region following the blast,” the report noted.
+AT&T still had widespread outages in the region following the blast,” the report said.

 Other reporters noted that the explosion impacted communications throughout the area, interrupting internet connections and taking down credit-card processing machines.
 As a result, some stores in the area could only accept cash from shoppers on December 26.